fahamutech/bfast-database/README.md

       - S3_REGION= // the region your browser is running
       - S3_ENDPOINT= // endpoint for your bucket

 Storage if you want to use GridFs when do not supply any of s3 configuration when you start bfast-database, and it will opt to use GridFs.

 ## Example [ For Linux Users ]

-You can run `start.sh` bash file, just replace the env variable of your choice.
+You can run `start.js` file, just replace the env variable of your choice.

-        $ bash start.sh
+        $ node start.js

 That's it.